carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 Consensus is reached when most people are left with only "minor" objections.
 While they might choose the tradeoffs slightly differently, they do not feel a strong need to _actively block_ the issue or pull request from progressing.

 One important question is: consensus among which people, exactly?
 Of course, the broader the consensus, the better.
+When a decision in a project team affects other teams (e.g. new/changed API), the team will be encouraged to invite people (e.g. leads) from affected teams.
 But at the very least, **consensus within the members of the project team should be the norm for most decisions**.
 If the core team has done its job of communicating the values and priorities, it should be possible to fit the debate about the issue into that framework and reach a fairly clear outcome.

 ### Lack of consensus